Suburb overview

 Proportion of separate houses versus units, townhouses, and other home types.
 Useful for investors assessing rental demand mix.

 Eumundi is a smaller community of 2,504 — about 46% of the Queensland suburb median (5,474) — so investors should factor in the narrower buyer pool and longer average time-on-market.
 Households here earn $102,284/year on average — 13% above the QLD suburb median of $90,298 — a modest premium that supports resilient owner-occupier demand.
-Median weekly rent of $480 equates to $2,080/month — about 104% of the median mortgage repayment of $2,000/month — meaning rental income covers most of a typical owner's repayment and this is a genuine cash-flow suburb before tax benefits.
+Median rent of $740/week (as at Mar 2026, Residential Tenancies Authority (Qld)) equates to roughly $3,207/month — about 160% of the $2,000/month median mortgage repayment recorded at the 2021 Census.
+On those figures rental income covers most or all of the recorded repayment, but repayments on new loans have risen with interest rates since 2021, so re-run the coverage at today's rates before treating this as a cash-flow suburb.
 Eumundi is 112 km from Brisbane, so the local market tracks regional employment and lifestyle drivers more than CBD-driven commuter demand.

 Coastal markets benefit from lifestyle appeal but require a buffer for higher insurance and occasional weather-driven vacancies.
-Local rents consume roughly 24% of household income — a useful sanity check on tenant affordability.
+At the 2021 Census, local rents consumed roughly 24% of household income — a dated but useful sanity check on tenant affordability.

 How Eumundi stacks up against the median of all Queensland suburbs in our dataset.
 Positive values mean Eumundi sits above the state median; negative means below.